CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

    ![](../Media/lab8-s30.1.png)

-1. Enter the following PowerShell command, adjusting for your specific Linux server information, and press Enter:
+1. Enter the following PowerShell command, adjusting for your specific Linux server information, and press **Enter**:

     ```PowerShell
-    ssh insert your linux-IP-address-here -l insert-linux-user-name-here
+    ssh insert-your-linux-IP-address-here -l insert-linux-user-name-here
     ```

      >**Note:** Replace **insert your linux IP address here** with pasted on the notepad Public Ip address of **LIN1** and **insert linux username here** with **Admin Username:** **cloudlabs** provided under Resource group: **LIN1** in the **Environment Details** page of the lab guide.